baikonur-oss/docs/CONTRIBUTING.md

 1. Make sure the direction for addressing the issues under discussion
 1. Accept a PR and review implementation
-1. Additional E2E test or something using codes within the branch
+1. Additional E2E testing  (or unit tests etc. when available) with code on the PR branch.
+For Lambda modules, build packages from scratch and test.
 1. Get approval and merge it into master
 1. Increce version number on **master branch**